 There are always a few faithful teachers who keep alive the Flame.
 They are tending it carefully.
 The ancient knowledge is still with us thanks to a few teachers.

 Maintaining the secrecy of the oral tradition is a practical necessity.
 It is required to avoid the persecutions of the dying-god worshipers.
 The god worshipers seek to destroy the Secret Doctrine by any means.
 It is hard to find any reliable books on Hermetic Philosophy.
-Even though there are countless references to these works, it seems probable that it is being passed through personal instruction.
+Even though there are countless references to these works, it seems more probable that this information is given one-on-one through personal instruction.

 Kybalion Principles and Meaning

 The Kybalion is the name given to one of the early oral traditions of Hermetics.
 We have lost the exact significance and meaning of the term.
 The writings that exist contain a collection of mantras, sutras, maxims, axioms and precepts, and parables.

 These writings contain analogies that are guideposts for those who understand them.
 It requires a level of understanding of someone already familiar with the underlying knowledge.
 The esoteric and poetic form of the Kybalion principles and meaning is not exact.
 The writings are absent the key that would allow us to understand them.